helm/helm-www/versioned_docs/version-3/chart_best_practices/conventions.md

 ## Chart templates and namespaces

-Avoid defining `namespace` property in the `metadata` section of your chart templates - the namespace to apply rendered templates to should be specified in the call to a Kubernetes client via the flag like `--namespace`.
+Avoid defining the `namespace` property in the `metadata` section of your chart templates.
+The namespace to apply rendered templates to should be specified in the call to a Kubernetes client via the flag like `--namespace`.
 Helm is rendering your templates as-is and sending them off to the Kubernetes client, whether it be Helm itself or another